-Our organization has integrated a number of workplace mental health initiatives into our organization to demonstrate our care and support for our employees:
+Our organization has integrated a number of workplace mental health initiatives into our organization to demonstrate our care and support for our employees.

-- We worked with our benefits providers to host presentations on our benefits program to encourage the use of our Employee Assistance Program — not only for crisis events, but for research and ongoing support — and to highlight the proactive elements such as massage, acupuncture, and more.
+We worked with our benefits providers to host presentations on our benefits program to encourage the use of our Employee Assistance Program -- not only for crisis events, but for research and ongoing support -- and to highlight the proactive elements such as massage, acupuncture, and more.
 A workplace that values mentally healthy employees should strive for high utilization rates in these areas.

-- We leveraged meditation as a method to build personal resilience by offering beginner programs and now hosting weekly drop-in sessions.
+We leveraged meditation as a method to build personal resilience by offering beginner programs and now hosting weekly drop-in sessions.
 We also ran a Compassion Cultivation Course which promoted the use of meditation to increase personal endurance.

 Over the years, we have partnered with various organizations to participate in a number of mental health campaigns.

-- In 2012, we signed on to the Not Myself Today campaign, which advocates for helping employers promote and protect the mental health of their employees.
-We use their extensive toolkits and resources to fulfill our commitment to supporting our staff’s mental health
+In 2012, we signed on to the Not Myself Today campaign, which advocates for helping employers promote and protect the mental health of their employees.
+We use their extensive toolkits and resources to fulfill our commitment to supporting our staff’s mental health.

-- We rolled out the Mindful Employer program and have quarterly training sessions linked to mental health issues such as accommodation, conflict resolution, and performance.
+We rolled out the Mindful Employer program and have quarterly training sessions linked to mental health issues such as accommodation, conflict resolution, and performance.
 Due to the interactive nature of the sessions, we consistently see high attendance rates despite competing work priorities.
 We understand that mental health support is needed by everyone, whether it affects them personally or affects a family member or colleague.

-- This year, we began a Good Grief Support Group for our people to talk about and support each other through the negative emotional aspects of our work in relation to the issue of climate change.
+This year, we began a Good Grief Support Group for our people to talk about and support each other through the negative emotional aspects of our work in relation to the issue of climate change.

-- In response to the demands on staff to be caregivers for their parents, spouses, and children, we piloted a program with Curatio to provide a community of support for people experiencing similar challenges.
+In response to the demands on staff to be caregivers for their parents, spouses, and children, we piloted a program with Curatio to provide a community of support for people experiencing similar challenges.
 As much as we want to provide help as an employer, only someone else going through the same situation as you can really understand what you’re going through.

-As a result of these initiatives, we have seen raised awareness around mental health, and as a result, our employees feel more comfortable coming to us at an earlier stage than before to ask for support.
+As a result of our initiatives, we have seen raised awareness around mental health, and as a result, our employees feel more comfortable coming to us at an earlier stage than before to ask for support.
 This means we are often able to offer flexible options to keep them at work or provide the time away they need without judgment.

 All of these initiatives have also helped to create a more caring company culture, which is illustrated by the following story:

 A colleague approached me as they had received a terse email communication from a coworker.
 Rather than engaging in defensiveness or complaining, they responded by asking me to check in with the coworker because it just didn’t seem like their usual behaviour and they were worried about them.
 At this point, I was already aware that the sender of the email was dealing with a serious personal issue.
-The fact that my colleague’s first response was of concern rather than escalating the situation into what could have been a potential conflict made me understand that the benefits of supporting mental health in the workplace can have far-reaching effects.
+The fact that my colleague’s first response was of concern rather than escalating the situation into what could have been a potential conflict made me understand that the benefits of supporting mental wellbeing in the workplace can have far-reaching effects.